-Unstructured play is developmentally appropriate for the needs of young children in classrooms Children at this age use all their senses to acquire information.
+What is unstructured play?
+Unstructured play allows for children to use all their senses to acquire information.
 Therefore, "the more senses that are involved in learning, the more information is retained."

 Children from ages infant to five years often engage in free time or unstructured play in classroom settings.